Group Trips

 (July 2-9 2026): $3550

 Every year in July, the annual migration of sardines crosses the South Africa coast, forming an immense bait ball that can stretch for almost a hundred meters long and tens of meters deep.
 This ambulatory buffet brings in every predator in the ocean imaginable for feasting - and provides experienced divers a chance to experience one of nature’s most magnificent spectacles up close.
-The trip involves cold water and long days out in the sea but the payoff is witnessing possible THE most exciting underwater spectacle on this planet. more info
+The trip involves cold water and long days out in the sea but the payoff is witnessing possible THE most exciting underwater spectacle on this planet.read more

 Banda Niera